elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The keywords used to declare a variable include let, const, and var variables.</div><br />
   <div><strong>Technical Response:</strong> There are three variable declaration keywords used in JavaScript.
 They include let, const, and var variables.
-In modern JavaScript, development let and const are recommended to optimize your application.
+In modern JavaScript, development let and const remain recommended to optimize your application.
   </div>
   </div>
 </details>